Summit County Shooting Range

 General Range Regulations

-- Hours of operation -Shooting and access are permitted during
+- Hours of operation -Shooting and access are permitted during these hours only:

 - April 1st to October 31st - 7:00am till 8:00pm